Are Onboarding Questionnaires Hurting Your Customer Experience?

 Tip #1: Keep it as simple as possible

-Most companies send out an onboarding questionnaire before they even schedule a kickoff meeting, which means it’s literally the first interaction you will have with a new client who just signed a contract.
-In many cases, it’s also the first contact with the person who will oversee the implementation, and that’s not always the same person who participated in the sales process and signed the contract.
+Most companies send out an onboarding questionnaire before they even schedule a kickoff meeting, which means it’s the first interaction you will have with a new client who just signed a contract.
+In many cases, it’s also the first contact with the person overseeing the implementation, and that’s not always the same person who participated in the sales process and signed the contract.
 If you send them a 27-page document that takes an entire day to fill out, you could sour the relationship before you even have a chance to get it started.
 Ask the questions that are necessary, but don’t overwhelm them with a big assignment right off the bat.

 Tip #2: Don’t make clients repeat themselves